GA-KEOHAN/seir-flex-carina/src/course-materials/react-fundamentals/week-14/day-3/lecture/index.md

 - push up your code `git push origin branchName` replace branch name with your active branch, find that with `git branch`

-- go to heroku and create a new project
+- deploy the project with render

 - under deploy connect your repo, enable auto deploys, and trigger a manual deploy